Muyembe–Nakapiripirit Road: Location

 The road starts at Muyembe, approximately 35 km northeast of Mbale, the largest city in Eastern Uganda.
 The road continues north to end at Nakapiripirit, a total distance of approximately 95 km.
-The coordinates of the road near Tabagonyi are 1°28'45.0"N, 34°24'56.0"E (Latitude:1.479179; Longitude:34.415548).

 Upgrade to bitumen

 Plans are underway to upgrade this gravel road to class II bitumen surface with road width of 7 m, shoulders of 1.5 m, with drainage channels and culverts.
 In December 2014, this road was listed as "At project preparation".

-In March 2015, the Ugandan Parliament, authorized the borrowing of US$110 million, representing 86 percent of the cost, from the Islamic Development Bank (IDB).
+In March 2015, the Ugandan Parliament authorized the borrowing of US$110 million, representing 86 percent of the cost, from the Islamic Development Bank (IDB).
 The government of Uganda will fund the remaining 14 percent, amounting to about US$18 million or local currency equivalent.

 In December 2015, Uganda National Roads Authority advertised for construction companies to tender bids for the construction works, comprising 92 km of main roads and an additional 25 km of side roads and connectors, totaling 117 km.
 Following the evaluation of those bids, a preferred contractor will be selected and a construction contract will be executed between the parties concerned.

 The construction contract was awarded to a Turkish construction company, Polat Yol Yapi Sanayi ve Ticaret A.S.
 On 7 November 2019, the construction contract was signed between UNRA, represented by Allen Kagina, the agency's executive director and Emre Polat, representing the contractor.
 Work is expected to start in 2021 and conclude in 2023.
 In November 2020, the New Vision newspaper reported that construction would begin in 2021 and last three years.

 In March 2022, the Nile Post, a Ugandan online publication, reported that works were ongoing, but were behind schedule.
 Work which began on 30 March 2020, is contractually expected to end on 30 March 2023, and then followed by one year of "defects liability period".